ConsciousCode/espresso/README.md

 Key-value pairs may be omitted (resulting in two or more sequential commas) which has no effect.

-An extended syntax is provided which makes a puvalue: A key-value entry may be followed by `= value` which provides a default value if `unpacked has value` is false.
+An extended syntax is provided which makes a plvalue: A key-value entry may be followed by `= value` which provides a default value if `unpacked has value` is false.

-An object literal uvalue may contain packed lvalues or key-value pairs in which the key is an lvalue and the value is a uvalue.
+An object literal lvalue may contain packed lvalues or key-value pairs in which the key is an lvalue and the value is a lvalue.
 If any other syntax is included, it is an prvalue.

 Duplicate key names are illegal.
 If a computed property results in an existing key, the computed property replaces the constant property.
 Comparison uses ==, so 0 != '0' and you can have both string and number.